U.S. Stocks Rise on Economic Data

 "Things have generally by and large not been as bad as feared," said Christopher Mack, a portfolio manager who helps manage the Harding Loevner Global Equity Fund.

-Boeing shares also rebounded Wednesday, supporting the Dow industrials after the largest component in the price-weighted index tumbled to start the week.
+Boeing shares also halted their sharp slide, supporting the Dow industrials after the largest component in the price-weighted index tumbled to start the week.
 Several countries have suspended flights of the Boeing 737 MAX after the model was involved in a second deadly crash in less than five months on Sunday.
-The stock rose 0.4% Wednesday.
+The stock wobbled between gains and losses and was recently down 0.5% Wednesday.

 Some analysts remain concerned that slow economic activity overseas could ripple to the U.S. as trade talks between the U.S. and China continue.
 After the European Central Bank slashed its 2019 eurozone growth forecasts last week while unveiling new stimulus measures, uncertainty about the U.K.'s departure from the European Union has swung markets in recent days.